-健 FORMAT
+■ FORMAT

 Format a memory card.
-Press the selector left to highlight OK and press MENU/OK to begin formatting.
+Highlight OK and press MENU/OK to begin formatting.

 - All data-including protected pictures-will be deleted.
 Be sure important files have been copied to a computer or other storage device. - Do not open the battery cover during formatting.